Rachel Lumbard of Nottingham

 affections and associations that have sometimes been attributed to father and son

-exclusively.
-By the 1240s, she was also working with her brother Amiot, an elected
+By the 1240s, Rachel worked with her brother Amiot, elected

-daughter Murielda, and the Plea Rolls of the Exchequer
+chirographer in 1241, and his daughter Murielda.
+The Plea Rolls of the Exchequer

 of the Jews show Rachel managing three debts with him in this period, totalling more